 The name “bantam” is believed to come from the seaport city of Bantan in Indonesia.
 When the sailors from Europe would stop to collect fowl for their sea fare, they would be impressed by the appearance and usefulness of these small chickens that came to be known as the bantam.

-When you look at the genetic profile of chickens bantam breeds consisting of true bantams means that their miniature size is a part of their DNA.
+When you look at the genetic profile of bantam chickens, breeds consisting of true bantams means that their miniature size is a part of their DNA.
+They are naturally occurring or naturally developed with no input from humanity.
 The true varieties include Silkies, Sebrights, and Barbu d’Uccles.

-So how did miniature chickens such as the bantam Brahma come about if it is not a true bantam breed?
+So how did miniaturized bantams such as the bantam Brahma come about if it is not a true bantam breed?

 Well, when breeders wanted miniature versions of larger standard breeds such as Orpingtons and Brahmas, they would pair bantams with standard chicken breeds.
 Through a process of genetic selection, they chose the smallest chicks of their stock and bred these birds to create a dominant gene for miniatures of a particular chicken.